© Frederic Bassemayousse / WWF

 © Iswanto Arif / Unsplash

 Sperm whales are in danger of becoming extinct, despite being protected by international, European, and Greek law.
-Unfortunately, in Greece the legislation is not implemented, while there is no cohesive network of marine protected areas securing the viability of their population as a whole.
-The recent issuance of NAVTEX warnings is a key first step by the state in addressing this threat, which also contributes to Greece's meeting its obligation to protect marine biodiversity.
+Unfortunately, in Greece the legislation is poorly implemented, while there is no cohesive network of Marine Protected Areas aiming at securing the viability of their population as a whole.

 WHAT YOU CAN DO